foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

 Join http://www.freecodecamp.com/.

 If you have not done any programming before, then you will probably need to allow yourself a minimum of 100 hours on Front End Development before you are ready to tackle Codewars.

+At Founders & Coders we focus on using vanilla Javascript as we believe it is important to learn the basics of HTML, CSS and Javascript before using frameworks and libraries such as Bootstrap or jQuery.
+When going through Free Code Camp you can skip the Responsive Design with Bootstrap and jQuery lessons and move straight to the Basic Javascript section.

 ### STEP 5